-I recently just got back from Boston, were I attended the American College of Sports Medicine Conference and I was lucky enough to sit on a session about the spine.
-During this session it involved various sports medicine doctors and physical therapists presenting spinal injury cases that they treated.
-Also, there was a panel of judges that were critiquing each cases presented.
+I recently just got back from Boston, where I attended the American College of Sports Medicine Conference, and I was lucky enough to sit on a session about the spine.
+During this session, it involved various sports medicine doctors and physical therapists presenting spinal injury cases that they treated.
+Also, there was a panel of judges that were critiquing each case presented.
 Two of the four cases presented involved spinal disc injuries, which I found interesting because this is something I like to talk about a lot.

 The first case presented involved a women who had a L4-L5 Disc Bulge and L5-S1 Disc Herniation.
 She previously had a disc bulge at the L4-L5 three years prior but was able to overcome the injury.
 However, three years later, she suffered a disc bulge and disc herniation were she underwent physical therapy for six months.
 She attended 21 sessions of physical therapy, were the main focus was spinal traction, using the device known as the TRX 9000.
 Core stabilization exercises were also incorporated into the recovery routine as well.
 After six months of physical therapy and 21 sessions, the patient was pain free and able to return to normal activity.